Saudi Arabia to build 170-kilometer-long city as part of Neom project

 The 170-kilometer-long (106 miles) development called “The Line” will be part of the $500 billion Neom project, the crown prince said in a televised speech on Sunday.
 Construction is planned to start in the first quarter.

 A news release described The Line as a walkable “belt of hyper-connected future communities, without cars and roads and built around nature.”
 It said the city would have 1 million residents and create 380,000 jobs by 2030.
 The infrastructure will cost $100 billion to $200 billion, the crown prince said.

-Neom is a major part of Prince Mohammed’s plan to diversify the economy of the world’s largest crude exporter.
-Announced in 2017, the project spans more than 10,000 square miles in a remote area of the country’s northwest.
+Neom project is a major part of Prince Mohammed’s plan to diversify the economy of the world’s largest crude exporter.
+Announced in 2017, the project spans over 10,000 square miles in a remote area of the country’s northwest.
 It’s described on its website as “a bold and audacious dream” that will become a hub for new technologies and businesses.

-“The backbone of investment in The Line will come from the $500 billion support to Neom by the Saudi government, PIF and local and global investors over 10 years,” the prince told reporters in the city of Al-Ula, referring to Saudi Arabia’s Public Investment Fund.
+“The backbone of investment in The Line will come from the $500 billion support to Neom city by the Saudi government, PIF, and local and global investors over 10 years,” the prince told reporters in the city of Al-Ula, referring to Saudi Arabia’s Public Investment Fund.

-The announcement shows the extent to which Prince Mohammed is thinking about life after oil for the kingdom, which earned over half of government revenue from crude in 2020.
-The project was the first major development to be announced within Neom.
+The announcement shows the extent to which Prince Mohammed is thinking about life after oil for the kingdom, which earned over half of its government revenue from crude in 2020.
+The project was the first major development to be announced within Neom City.